 high benefit, low risk improvements.

 - PA-RISC version 2.0, 64-bit architecture, multi-processor capable, 4-way superscalar

 - Ten functional units: 2 integer ALUs, 2 shift/merge units, 2 complete load/store pipelines, 2 Floating Point multiply/accumulate units, 2 Floating Point divide/square root units

-- Off-chip L1 caches up to 2 MB I and 2 MB D, realized in synchronous 5ns (200 MHz) late-write 4 Mb SRAMs, one cycle latency
+- Cache L1 2 MB I and 2 MB D off-chip, in synchronous 200 MHz 4 Mb SRAMs, one cycle latency

 - Caches are direct-mapped and dual-ported